Wickslynx/RoofNut/README.md

 **1. Segmentation fault (vulkan)**, When running program with compatible drivers i get "Segmentationfault".
 (Abandoned, *as of lack of driver support*)

 **2. Additonal debugging needed (vulkan)** , (Wickslynx) can't test the vulkan version as my drivers are outdated.
 Hence why i added OPENGL support.
 (Worked on)

+**3. Built in GLEW support (OpenGL)** , i can't get the compiler to reqonise the built in GLEW library..
+Abandoned as of now...

 ***RoofNut is still in development, one stable version has released.***